cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ![Rendered custom element with a template and slots](/img/blog/web-components/RenderedTemplateWC_Screenshot.png)

+Not that the first slot does not have a name attribute.
+That slot was replaced with content that dod not have a `slot` attribute.
+When only one slot is used in a template its `name` attribute is not needed.

-The component that uses the template will look like this:
+The component that uses this template shown above will look like this:

 ```ts
   connectedCallback() {
     const shadow = this.attachShadow({ mode: "open" });